DoubleLine, Pimco rival, posts 10th straight month of inflows

 Pimco reported outflows of $48.3 billion across its open-ended funds in October, adding to $25.5 billion of withdrawals in the previous month after Bill Gross left the business, according to Morningstar.

 Gross, who managed the Pimco Total Return Fund and co-founded Pacific Investment Management Co more than 40 years ago, resigned on Sept.
-26 to join rival Janus Capital Group Inc JNS.N.
+26 to join rival Janus Capital Group Inc.

 In November, the $171 billion Pimco Total Return Fund, under a new leadership team led by Scott Mather, posted returns of 1.03 percent, beating 99 percent of its intermediate-term category group, according to Morningstar.